-At the end of the fiscal year, the net ending balance of non-categorical in the projects of the General Fund and staff development, and Special Education Fund as shown on the school's budget inquiry, will determine the amount of carryover to be allowed to the school.
-The carryover will be included in the second allocation in addition to the next year's formula appropriations and will be allocated to the school's instructional supply line item.
-This carryover is not allowed to exceed the following amounts:
+At the end of the fiscal year, the ending balance of the school site's General Fund cost center group as shown on the school's budget inquiry, will determine the amount of carryover to be allowed to the school.
+The carryover will be processed in mid-August and will be allocated to the school's regular instruction cost center under the general supplies ledger account.

 Elementary Schools \$ 75,000 per school

 Middle Schools \$ 125,000 per school

 Senior High Schools \$ 200,000 per school

-Alternative Schools \$ 75 000 per school
+Alternative Schools \$ 75,000 per school